 Configuring App-Based MFA

-Note: Make sure to keep the app and device it’s installed on somewhere safe.
+Note: Keep the app and device it’s installed on somewhere safe.
 If you lose access the authentication app (e.g., due to removing an app or losing a device), you won’t be able to log in any more.
-Before enabling the app-based MFA for the Enterprise admin account, make sure to create a second (recovery) Enterprise admin to safeguard access to your enterprise account.
+To safeguard access to the enterprise account, make sure you have at least two Enterprise Admins before enabling the app-based MFA for any of them.

 - Download and register with an authentication app of your choice.